 - Less administrative work for registrants, as the system automatically tracks completion of the program in the RECO system; and

 - The ability for RECO to make changes to the courses in response to current events, ensuring the material is always up to date.

 - We will soon move forward with a planned full-scale review to ensure the program is meeting the goals we set out to achieve from the beginning.

 Overall, RECO is committed to raising the bar on education.
 For registrant education, we recently announced that Humber College and NIIT Canada will be the new provider of a new registrant education program.
 The program will have more hands-on work as well as an independent exam that must be passed by incoming registrants to ensure they are practice-ready.
-You may learn more about the new program here.

 Role of RECO